abiding9072/aws_labs/readme.md

 ## Approach

-The labs progress from foundational services to more complex architectural patterns, with each implementation building on concepts from previous work.
-Both success and failure cases are documented to capture the full learning experience.
+The labs are hands-on practice for me to learn complex architectural patterns.
+In addition, I have tried to incorporate my already extensive homelab to enhance the cloud infra scenarios I could practice, such as a Site-to-Site VPN connection with my PfSense home firewall.

 ## Technologies